 Instead of loading the GLSL shaders as part of the HTML document, the loadAndCompileShader() in SimpleShader can be modified to load the GLSL shaders as separate files.

-Continue from previous project and open the SimpleShader.js file to edit the loadAndCompileShader() function to receive a file path instead of an HTML ID:
+Continue from the previous project, open the SimpleShader.js file, edit the loadAndCompileShader() function, to receive a file path instead of an HTML ID.

 function loadAndCompileShader(filePath, shaderType)

-Within the loadAndCompileShader() function replace the HTML element retrieval code in Step A with the following XMLHttpRequest to load a file:
+Within the loadAndCompileShader() function replace the HTML element retrieval code in step A with the following XMLHttpRequest to load a file.

 let xmlReq, shaderSource = null, compiledShader = null;